-1. Some university courses require students to have completed prerequisite high school courses, whilst other courses may be strongly recommended.
+- 1. Some university courses require students to have completed prerequisite high school courses, whilst other courses may be strongly recommended.
 Students should be aware of these requirements before making their choice for studies in Year 11.
-Visit individual university website, or the TISC website for the entry requirements of the courses you are interested in.

-2. Students intending to study at a TAFE should be aware of the pathways they intend to follow and be guided by the choice of courses available.
-(Information is available from the Careers Coordinator, TAFE counsellors or the Career Skills Information Centre.)

-3. Students who contemplate staying until the end of Year 12 should have a clear idea of the courses they intend to take over the two-year period.
-In most learning areas e.g. Mathematics, Physics, Chemistry etc., it would not be recommended for students to study the Year 12 course without having studied the Year 11 course.

-4. In developing the school timetable, the courses offered and the number of classes in a particular course are dependent upon the number of staff and rooms available at any one time, and student selections.
+Visit individual university website, or the TISC website for the entry requirements of the courses you are interested in. - 2.
+Students intending to study at a TAFE should be aware of the pathways they intend to follow and be guided by the choice of courses available.
+(Information is available from the Careers Coordinator, TAFE counsellors or the Career Skills Information Centre.) - 3.
+Students who contemplate staying until the end of Year 12 should have a clear idea of the courses they intend to take over the two-year period.
+In most learning areas e.g. Mathematics, Physics, Chemistry etc., it would not be recommended for students to study the Year 12 course without having studied the Year 11 course. - 4.
+In developing the school timetable, the courses offered and the number of classes in a particular course are dependent upon the number of staff and rooms available at any one time, and student selections.
 NOTE: In any one year, not all of the courses described in this handbook may run.
-Some courses that are offered may not attract enough students to allow them to run in 2025.
-Students who do choose these courses will be counselled to assist them in selecting another course.

-5. Consider that a student may not be permitted to study a course in Year 12 if their Year 11 achievement in that course was not satisfactory.
-Any student receiving an "E" grade in a course at the end of Year 11 will not be allowed to study the course in Year 12.

-6. Students should note that all ATAR course units will require that students sit external (WACE) examinations in order to attain graduation (not just for tertiary entrance).
+Some courses that are offered may not attract enough students to allow them to run in 2026.
+Students who do choose these courses will be counselled to assist them in selecting another course. - 5.
+Consider that a student may not be permitted to study a course in Year 12 if their Year 11 achievement in that course was not satisfactory.
+Any student receiving a "D" or "E" grade in a course at the end of Year 11 will need to meet with the VET and Careers Coordinators to determine whether this course can continue to be studied in Year 12. - 6.
+Students should note that all ATAR course units will require that students sit external (WACE) examinations in order to attain graduation (not just for tertiary entrance).